decorative image

 The NIH encourages fellows to receive training in clinical research; however, NIH supported fellows are not permitted to conduct a clinical trial independently.

 • All Fellowship (F) notices of funding opportunities are designated as "Clinical Trial Not Allowed" in Section II.
-Award Information, but indicates that applicants are permitted to propose research experience in a clinical trial led by a sponsor or co-sponsor.
+Award Information, but the notices indicate that applicants are permitted to propose research experience in a clinical trial led by a sponsor or co-sponsor.

 • Fellowship (F) notices of funding opportunities do not include this designation in the funding opportunity title.